BaseMax/JokeGraphQLTS/README.md

 - `searchJokes`: Searches for jokes based on a provided query string.
 - `getCommentsByJoke`: Retrieves all comments for a specific joke, sorted by specified criteria (e.g., newest, highest rated).
 - `getHotJokes`: Retrieves the hottest jokes based on likes and comment activity.
+- `getJokeById`: Retrieves a joke by its unique identifier.
+- `getTopJokes`: Retrieves the top-rated jokes based on user ratings.
+- `getRandomJoke`: Retrieves a random joke from the collection.
+- `getUserLikedJokes`: Retrieves jokes that a specific user has liked.

 Guest users can access all of these queries.